nuviktor/mcdc/README.md

 * Make emoticons, highlights, channel links and screenshots show up better in Minecraft.
 * Stop server in event of error (server currently gets disowned).
 * Translate names between Discord and Minecraft.
+* Consider what happens when Discord goes down.